ADVERTISEMENT

 “They should understand the value of money, not just learning that 2 + 2 = 4, but also how to turn RM 2 ringgit into RM4!”
 Unfortunately, there were too many questions to ask at the time, and we missed the chance to ask this wealthy businessman exactly how he would turn RM2 into RM4.

-As the meeting ended and just before he entered the elevator to leave, Daim unexpectedly said, “Next time, I’ll give you a full interview!”
+As the meeting came to an end and just before he entered the elevator, Daim unexpectedly said, “Next time, I’ll give you a full interview!”

-Because of his poor health and he wore a mask throughout the meeting, we refrained from gathering around him to take a photograph him.
+Because of his poor health and he wore a mask, we refrained from gathering around him to take a group photo.

 Instead, we took turn to take a photo with him to minimise the risk of cross-infection.

-We did not bother to request for more rounds of photographs with him despite the backlit effect of the photo.
+We did not request for more rounds of photographs with him despite the backlit effect of the photo.

 We thought of following up with him for his promise of an interview.
 However, he was later entangled in court cases, forcing him to face the media outside the court.